AstraincBuild/Exuberant-Triumph/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network shown below.

 [Network Diagram](Network-Azure.drawio)

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the file may be used to install only certain pieces of it, such as Filebeat.
+After beeing tested, these files were used to generate a live ELK deployment on an Microsoft Azure network, through a Jumpbox provisioner with an Ansible container.
+These files can be used to recreate the entire deployment pictured above or to install certain pieces of it, such as Filebeat.

-[Elk-Docker Configuration file] (Ansible)
+[Docker Configuration file] (Ansible/Config-Elk-w-Docker)

 This document contains the following details:
 - Description of the Topology